hballowe/BalloweProject/_texts/Projects.md

 *How are people who hold positions of authority within female athletics responding to and working to prevent eating disorders and disordered eating habits?*

-I chose this question because previous research shows that 46% of elite female athletes involved in "leanness sports" (like gymnastics, cross country, or dancing) enagage in disordered eating behaviors or show signs of eating disorders.[^fn1] These behaviors are connected to injury, menstrual dysfunction, increased depressive tendencies, decreased athletic performances, hormonal imbalance, nutrient deficiencies, and a myriad of other risks.[^fn2] Knowing these statistics, I expected and hoped my research would demonstrate that authorities within female athletics would emphasize education about, identification of, and treatment of eating disorders.
+I chose this question because previous research shows that 46% of elite female athletes involved in "leanness sports" (like gymnastics, cross country, or dancing) engage in disordered eating behaviors or show signs of eating disorders.[^fn1] These behaviors are connected to injury, menstrual dysfunction, increased depressive tendencies, decreased athletic performances, hormonal imbalance, nutrient deficiencies, and a myriad of other risks.[^fn2] Knowing these statistics, I expected and hoped my research would demonstrate that authorities within female athletics would emphasize education about, identification of, and treatment of eating disorders.

 #### Search Results

 I analyzed 17 articles from <a href="https://meridian.allenpress.com/jat"><em>The Journal of Athletic Training</em></a> using a topic model to try and understand the language around eating disorders and disordered eating in female athletics.
 The *JAT* has 5,675 articles available in their online search.
 Searching the terms "eating disorder," "eating disorders," or "disordered eating," yields only 95 results, or about **0.01674%** of the journal's online corpus.
-Comparitvely earching for a specific injury, like "ankle sprain" or "muscle strain," yields 502 results (0.0885% of total) and 378 results (0.0667% of total), respectively.
+Comparatively, searching for a specific injury, like "ankle sprain" or "muscle strain," yields 502 results (0.0885% of total) and 378 results (0.0667% of total), respectively.
 While muscle strains and ankle sprains are likely more common ailments among athletes, the small percentage of results for search terms related to eating pathology does not correlate with the amount of athletes who suffer from the disorders.

 ![Search Results](/ed/search-results.png)

 #### Google NGrams

-Google Ngrams reflects that the terms "eating disorder" began to sharply increase in use in 1980.
+Google Ngrams reflects that the term "eating disorder" began to sharply increase in use in 1980.
 While this data would likely be useful if I were to expand the corpus of this project, the *JAT* only has documents available online from 2008-the present.

 ![Ngrams - "eating disorder"](Users/HannahBallowe/ed/assets/ngrams-eating.png)

 #### Topic Modeling

 Using [*Mallet*](https://mallet.cs.umass.edu/diagnostics.php), I made 19 topics of 25 terms each for my corpus.
-Unsurprisngly, "sports" was the term with the highest degree centrality.
-All terms with degree centality measure equal to or greater than 3 are listed below.
+Unsurprisingly, "sports" was the term with the highest degree centrality.
+All terms with degree centrality measure equal to or greater than 3 are listed below.

 | 3           | 4         | 5          | 6        | 7      |
 | ------------|-----------|------------|----------|--------|